atreyasha/spam-detection/README.md

 Further information on data pre-processing, the models and results/evaluations can be found in the `/src` directory and the corresponding [readme](/src/README.md).

-## Citation
+## Reference

-Below is the BibTeX citation for Metsis et al. 2006, which is the paper published alongside the pre-processed enron dataset in this repository.
+Below is the BibTeX entry for Metsis et al. 2006, which is the paper published alongside the pre-processed enron dataset in this repository.

 ```
 @inproceedings{metsis2006spam,